 When chefs hang out, it’s like therapy.
 Walsh says, “[When] you are hungry, you need fuel, you need food.
 And when you are tired, you need comfort.”

-Friendships are forged over time as industry contacts turn into buddies who bond over food and drinks.
+Friendships are forged over time as bond over food and drinks.
 “Chefs are unique creatures and I find that no one understands our pain, our happiness and our joy,” says Han Liguang.
 “Sometimes you go out with friends, but they can’t relate to how you feel.
 With chefs at supper, you talk about the day and you feel like you have a support group because everyone has gone through it. “

 “The bottom-line is, we don’t see each as competitors, but friends who share ideas, inspiration and travels,” he adds.
 “We share good customers, we talk about our staff, we don’t mind hanging out to 2 or 3am in the morning just shooting nonsense to each other, because at the end of the day, it can be very inspiring and lets us continue with what we want to do.”

-Supper fare need not be expensive nor fancy – not if one has been in the kitchen for 16 hours.
+Supper fare need not be – not if one has been in the kitchen for 16 hours.

 In fact, it’s one of the simplest elements of the dishes that attracts these chefs: wok hei.
 “You eat it you taste it.
 There’s a story in it,” explains Walsh.